chikavelvet/3DPool/Implementation_plan.md

 to a multiplayer game.
 They will get the invite from you.
 Until they accept the invite, you can keep playing single-player.
 If they reject the invite, you will be notified.

+## Extra Feature: Our Own Art
+We are having trouble figuring out how to get striped cue balls and cue balls with numbers in ogre.
+We also feel that our cue stick, which is currently a rectangular prism, could look a lot nicer.
+Therefore, we are considering making these meshes in blender (if it is relatively easy) or finding free assets.

 # Team and Work Division
 We are keeping the same team as before (Rishi, Casey, and Trey).
 All of the features we are attempting to add are large-scale and will require lots of designing and programming.
 So we will try as much as possible